alphagov/performanceplatform-documentation/sending-data-to-backdrop.rst

 -----------
 Backdrop exposes a very small HTTP API for pushing data in.
 There is one endpoint per bucket that can accept one or more JSON records being sent to it vi a POST.
 You authorize each request by adding an Authorization header with the secret access token you should have been provided for each bucket.

-In summary:
+The client request:

-- The URL should be `https://<backdrop-write-host>/<bucket-name>`, where `backdrop-write-host` is eg `www.preview.performance.service.gov.uk`
+- should use a URL like `https://<backdrop-write-host>/<bucket-name>`, where `backdrop-write-host` is eg `www.preview.performance.service.gov.uk`
-- The content and content type must be JSON.
+- must have a content type of application/json
-- There must be a valid Authorization header.
+- must have a valid Authorization header

 The :doc:`send-to-backdrop/index` tool provides a command line interface to the API.